GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Chrome UI

-: The violating extension is disabled on all end-user devices.
+: The violating extension is disabled on all end user devices.
 Unlike standard takedowns, these extensions cannot be re-enabled.
 Chrome notifies the user that the extension has been disabled because it was found to contain malware.
 Users may choose to remove the extension or dismiss the dialog.